NC3-LU/cases_web/documentation.md

 <h2>Languages</h2>

-This website is developed in HTML/CSS, Markdown, Liquid, with the framework Jekyll and Bootstrap 3.3.7., and a bit of Javascript.
+This website is developed in HTML/CSS, Markdown, Liquid, with the framework Jekyll and Bootstrap 3.3.7, and Javascript.

-To install it, please visit this page https://jekyllrb.com/docs/installation
+To install Jekyll, please visit this page https://jekyllrb.com/docs/installation

 To see more about Liquid : https://shopify.github.io/liquid